 You can view the photo by entering the username in the ‘Username’ text box and clicking ‘Lookup.

-To import multiple photos is just as easy, the program reads a CSV file that contains the username followed by the path to where the image is located.
+To import multiple photos is just as easy, the program reads a CSV file that contains the username or employeeID value (defined in settings) followed by the path to where the image is located.

 Example CSV file: